Egoart/automate-yandex-360/README.md

    - `TOKEN` (OAUTH secret token obtained from Yandex for your Y360 account.
 [About token - Yandex](https://yandex.ru/dev/id/doc/ru/concepts/ya-oauth-intro))
    - `EMAIL` (sender email from which massage with confirmation of new email registration is sent)[^1]
    - `SENDER_EMAIL_PASSWORD` (password to `EMAIL` mailbox)[^1]
-3. If you'd like to create users from Excel file template, fill this file with correct data, named it `email_form_v1.1.xlsx` and place in the project's folder `source`.
+3. In `source` directory of the project create `data_files` directory, if you'd like to create users from Excel file template.
+This Excel file should be named `email_form_v1.1.xlsx` and placed in the `data_files` directory, then filled with correct user's data.
 The structure of the file as following: "initiator_email" in "B1" cell, last_name - "A4","first_name" - "B4", "middle_name" - "C4", "position" - "D4", "phone" - "E4", "department name" - "F4".
 In "F4" the dropdown with department names are located.
-The source of names are on separate Excel sheet.
+The source of names are located on separate Excel sheet.

 ## Create new user's email on Y360